If for any reason you’d like to reserve a garden plot through alternative means, please do not hesitate to contact email@example.com.

 VISITORS AND HELPERS ARE WELCOME, BUT…

-- Be sure that friends who help you to tend your plot have signed, a “Release of All Claims” form, which is available online or in the garden shed.
+- Be sure that friends who help you to tend your plot have signed, a “Release of All Claims” form.

 - Persons under the age of 18 working in the garden must be supervised at all times by a gardener (who has signed a release form).
 The gardener assumes sole responsibility for persons under the age of 18 or any other older persons he or she invites to the garden.